What is Ticket Triage?

 1. Think in Terms of the Eisenhower Matrix

-Any ticket that enters your support desk should fit into one of the four boxes (urgent/important, not urgent/important, urgent/not important, or not urgent/not important).
-Based on where it falls, you either address incoming tickets immediately, schedule immediately, schedule as able, or ignore them.
+It helps to view the process through the lens of the Eisenhower Matrix: a box split into Urgent/Not Urgent and Important/Not Important.
+Any ticket that enters your support desk should fit into one of these four boxes.
+Based on where it falls, you either address it immediately, schedule it, or defer it.

 2. Observe the 80/20 Rule